 The important thing is that anyone can look at the visual representation of your data and understand the metrics right away.

 Now, all you need to do is arrange your visuals, link your sources, and behold: you’ve got a project dashboard.

-For instance, our project tracker template is a great base to get you up and running:
+For example, our project tracker template provides a great base to get you up and running:

-What should be included in a project management dashboard?
+What should you include in a project management dashboard?

 As long as your project management dashboard includes representations of live KPI updates, the only requirements it needs to meet are yours.

 A long-term plan for what features will be added to a software product.
 It also shows who is in charge of each feature and the steps needed to finish.
 The monday.com product roadmap template is a good, user-friendly model.

 A widget for the day-to-day.
 A good daily task tracker can show you what every member of your team is working on at any point in time.

 This can be a bar or line graph that shows your resource allocation for the project, and whether it’s sustainable.
 You can compare your actual spend to your projected budget, and adjust accordingly.

 A workload widget — like the one we’ve got on monday.com — focuses on allocating your human resources.
 With one of these, you can ensure nobody on your team is ever overworked or underworked.